 Grand Theft Prototype: Aubrey's crew takes possession of the Acheron at the end of the movie.
 Should be noted also that the Real Life HMS Surprise, the inspiration for the ship in the novel, was originally the Unité, a French corvette in service of the French Navy, which was captured by the British Navy, renamed, and introduced into British service.

-In another scene Jack says something along the lines of "heading home before peace breaks out with France, God forbid."
+Jack says something along the lines of "heading home before peace breaks out with France, God forbid".
 He's not being facetious.
 Should peace break out, he would have been very likely to be on the shore, on half pay, with no prospects for bettering his situation through taking prizes.
 Peace, for naval officers not amazingly well-connected, tended to mean near starvation.

 Karmic Death: Just about everyone who specifically goes out of their way to be mean to Mr. Hollum ends up dead.

-Lame Pun Reaction: "The lesser of two weevils".
-A groaner for Dr. Maturin and the audience, but a Crowning Moment of Funny for Captain Aubrey and the other characters present.
+"The lesser of two weevils".
+A groaner for Dr. Maturin and the audience, but hilarious for tipsy Captain Aubrey and the other characters present.
 Jack pestering Stephen to walk into the joke is funny in and of itself.
 As is Maturin's Lampshade Hanging of the incident; "He who would pun would pick a pocket!"

 Meaningful Echo: Blakeney asking Calamy to not let them sew through his nose in case he dies.
-Doubles as a Tear Jerker when Blakeney asks to personally take care of Calamy's body and then asking for help as he, having lost an arm, can't do the job on his own.
+Later Blakeney asks to personally take care of Calamy's body and then asking for help as he, having lost an arm, can't do the job on his own.

-Not So Different: When Aubrey finds sheet music and a french horn in the Acheron's captain's quarters.
+Not So Different: When Aubrey finds sheet music and a French horn in the Acheron's captain's quarters.
 Also the enemy captain is seen to have similar problems of keeping personal hygiene (i.e. shaving and combing).
+Lampshaded at the beginning when Aubrey wonder what the enemy captain's deal is.
+Maturin speaks his opinion: "He fights like you, Jack."

 Out-of-Genre Experience: Let's all pause this history and war to have a nature documentary about Galápagos Islands.
 While perhaps jarring to many in the audience, this sort of thing happened in the books all the time.

-Papa Wolf: Invoked.
-Aubrey says that the French Captain fights so hard that you would think he is this.
+Papa Wolf: Discussed.
+Aubrey says that the French Captain fights so hard that you would think it's personal for him.
+Did Aubrey kill his family or something?

 During the climactic battle, Lord Blakeney (around twelve year old) is actually in command of the ship at one point and leads a boarding party of adult sailors onto the Acheron.